javadiahad/microservice-test/README.md

-# Microservice Testing
+# Simple Banking

 # accounts
-accounts is a sample microservice application by spring boot accounts includes sample tests for different layers of an instance microservice.
+accounts is a sample microservice application by spring boot,poblishes accounts list and transfer endpoints accounts includes sample tests for different layers of an instance microservice.
 -  Sociable Unit testing for Entities(They are not anemic)
 -  Solitary Unit testing for Services